John Lydon’s Public Image Ltd to compete to represent Ireland at Eurovision

 “It’s also a message of hope that ultimately love conquers all.”

-The singer formed PiL following the break-up of the Sex Pistols in 1978, alongside guitarist Keith Levene, bassist Jah Wobble and drummer Jim Walker.
+The singer, who was born in London to Irish parents, formed PiL following the break-up of the Sex Pistols in 1978, alongside guitarist Keith Levene, bassist Jah Wobble and drummer Jim Walker.

 Their debut album, First Issue, was released in December that year and showcased a post-punk sound combining prog rock, dub and dance music.